Edinburgh-Genome-Foundry/GoldenHinges/README.rst

   decomposition, in exterme cases where the original sequence does not allow for such decomposition.

-You can see Golden Hinges it in action in this
+You can see Golden Hinges in action in this
 `web demo <http://cuba.genomefoundry.org/#/design-overhangs>`_:

 Examples of use